≡ Menu

 Old Shed Transformed into Guest House in Portugual

-The Newbys are an amazing family who spent years traveling the globe and finally settled in Portugal where they are building their dream homestead.
-One of their projects was transforming a dilapidated shed into a guest room/office — and the timelapse below shows the entire process!
+The Newbys are a family who spent years traveling and settled in Portugal, where they are building their dream homestead.
+One of their projects was transforming a shed into a tiny house, and the video below shows the entire process!

-They thought the project would only take a couple of weeks, but it ended up being a multi-month endeavor — but the results are totally worth it.
-What do you think of this conversion?
+They thought the project would take only a couple of weeks, but it ended up being a multi-month endeavor.
+The results are well worth it.

 Don’t miss other interesting tiny homes like this one – join our FREE Tiny House Newsletter for more!